nitrictech/docs/docs/testing.md

 This section goes over different techniques for testing Nitric applications locally, and in the cloud.

-We attempt to make the local run of nitric as similar as possible as the cloud environments, so these tests should act the same locally as they do the cloud.
+We attempt to make the local run of nitric as similar as possible to the cloud environments, so these tests should act the same locally as they do in the cloud.
 However, running them on the cloud may incur costs.

 ## Unit testing

-A unit test is testing small piece of logically isolated code, usually a function, subprogram, method or property.
+A unit test is testing small sections of logically isolated code, usually a function, subprogram, method or property.
 Unit tests provide confidence in the code that has been written.
 This confidence gives you the ability to create new features, without fear of breaking older code.

 It is important that unit tests are fast, replicable, and isolated.
 It shouldn't touch or talk to a database, network, or file system, and should be able to run parallel to any other test.